skeeto/twenty-sided-tale/twenty-sided-tale.markdown

  hope.](images/map_tracking.gif)

 They are at the base of a hill, facing west.
 The bushes are at the foot of the hill.
-Assuming the kidnpper went west, he must have gone around the hill to the northwest or southwest.
+Assuming the kidnapper went west, he must have gone around the hill to the northwest or southwest.
 The hill is steep enough that it would be impossible for an encumbered human to walk up it without leaving some fairly obvious marks.